 \subsection{Unconditional Measurement}

-Expanding the measurement subspace to the whole space of the detector system, we can transform a conditional-measurement strategy into its unconditional-measurement counterpart.
+Unconditional-measurement cooling is a statistical mixture of the conditional-measurement counterpart, by expanding the measurement subspace to the whole space of the detector system.
 After a period of joint unitary evolution under the Hamiltonian~(\ref{Ham}), the overall state can be written as

 where